its7ARC/martianRoverNavigationSystem/README.md

 # martianRoverNavigationSystem
-Navigation system to find optimum paths for Martian rovers (ie- path with maximum research potential; traversal through which does not exceeds given time constraints).
+Navigation system to find optimum paths for Martian rovers (ie- path with maximum research potential and one that does not exceeds given time constraints).

 Maximising research in constrained time also ensures maximium research with minimum rover damage as less time => less locomotion => less wheel wear.